jennego/cowichan-dressage-site/README.md

 - code cleanup
 - testing - chrome, edge, firefox, limited IE (even if just a banner), mobile
-- be ready for production by end of October
 - test outlook cal
 - quick wira check
 - contact people for demo and instruction on cms etc